-In order to obtain an OSC from the CAA you will need to submit evidence which provides evidence that you are able to operate safely and in accordance with the exemption you have applied for.
-CAP722 provides guidance on how you should do this, and requires you to write a 3 volume operations manual which is tailored specifically to your organisation:
+In order to obtain an OSC from the CAA you will need to submit documentation which provides evidence that you are able to operate safely and in accordance with the exemption you have applied for.
+CAP722 provides guidance on how you should do this, and requires you to write a 3 volume operations manual which is applicable to your organisation and its drone operation:

 Volume 1 contains your company structure, policies and procedures, and should include items such as health and safety, staff training, maintenance, flight planning and operating procedures

 Volume 2 contains information regarding the equipment which you intend to operate, as well as its safety features, single points of failure, safety record and redundancy

 Volume 3 contains your risk assessment and safety arguments which prove to the CAA that the procedures and equipment in Volumes 1 & 2 ensure that you can operate safely